niolabs/docs/docs/organizations/users.md

 ![](/img/organizations/org-status-resend.jpg)

 You may also revoke an invitation from the same drop-down menu.
-If you no longer wish to invite the user to be a part of your organization click **remove**.
+If you no longer wish to invite the user to be a part of your organization, click **remove**.

 Users that have been invited and have set up accounts will have a green circle next to their photo indicating that they are active within your organization.